-A pivot's irrigation-system capacity is determined by the flow rate in gpm and the number of acres irrigated.
+A pivot's irrigation-system capacity is determined by the flow rate in gpm (m^3/h) and the total area.
 System capacity is often expressed in terms of:

-- Total flow rate of the pivot in gpm - Application rate per acre in gpm
+- Total flow rate of the pivot in gpm (m3/h) - Application rate per area in gpm/acre (m3/h per hectare)

-Knowing a system's capacity in gpm/acre is necessary for proper irrigation water management and in determining if the pivot can meet the water requirements of specific crops.
-Table 2 shows the relationship between gpm per acre and irrigation amounts.
-This table applies to pivots and all other irrigation systems that have the same capacity in gpm per acre.
+Knowing a system's capacity in flow rate per area (gpm/acre, m3/h per hectare) is necessary for proper irrigation water management and in determining if the pivot can meet the water requirements of specific crops.
+Table 2 shows the relationship between the flow rate per area and irrigation amounts.
+This table applies to pivots and all other irrigation systems that have the same capacity in flow rate per area (gpm/acre, m3/h per hectare).
 The amounts do not include application losses and assume that the pivot operates 24 hours a day.
-For example, if one irrigates 120 acres with 480 gpm, and it takes 24 hours to complete a circle, then the capacity is 4 gpm/acre per day.
-From Table 2, this system would apply 0.21 inches of water in one 24hour day, 1.5 inches each week, and 6.4 inches in 30 days.
+For example, if one irrigates 120 acres (49 hectares) with a flow rate of 480 gpm (109 m3/h), and it takes 24 hours to complete a circle, then the capacity is 4 gpm/acre per day (2.24 m3/h per hectare per day).
+From Table 2, this system would apply 0.21 inches (5.3 millimeters) of water in one 24-hour day, 1.5 inches (38.1 millimeters) each week, and 6.4 inches (163 millimeters) in 30 days.